eleven01team/e01_docs/README.md

 The User has the flexibility of creating the account in two ways.
 They are:

 1. By entering the details
-  -a.
-After entering the details, click on “Confirm Email” button.
+     - After entering the details, click on “Confirm Email” button.
-  -b.
-Verify your registered email by clicking on the verification link.
+     - Verify your registered email by clicking on the verification link.
-  -c.
-Enter details on application page and click on the “Sign-up” button.
+     - Enter details on application page and click on the “Sign-up” button.
-  -d.
-Developer will be redirected to the landing page to access the content present in developers portal and create applications.
+     - Developer will be redirected to the landing page to access the content present in developers portal and create applications.

  *For **Login**,use the similar process but there won’t be any email verification.

 2. By Social Authentications
-  -a.
-We provide Github and Google as two open authentication options.
+    - We provide Github and Google as two open authentication options.
-  -b.
-Based on preference choose any one.
+    - Based on preference choose any one.
 Click “Allow” on consent screen shown by chosen applications.
-  -c.
-Developer will be redirected to the landing page to access the content present in developers portal and create applications.
+    - Developer will be redirected to the landing page to access the content present in developers portal and create applications.

 *For **Login**,use the similar process for open authentication.